Lingadevaru/MyContactApp/README.md

 Two Activity files are: Main Activity and Second Activity Two XML Layout files are: activity main and activity second

-__Main Activty:__ This is the java file of first android Activity page.
-It mainly contains the functionality to display the list of contacts.
+<p>__Main Activty:__ This is the java file of first android Activity page.
+It mainly contains the functionality to display the list of contacts.</p>
-__Second Activity:__ This is also a java file of Second android Activity page.
-It contains the functionality to display the Contact details of particular person about whom the user as clicked on the first activity page.
+<p>__Second Activity:__ This is also a java file of Second android Activity page.
+It contains the functionality to display the Contact details</p>
+of particular person about whom the user as clicked on the first activity page.